Skip links

 Our Vision

 At Advances.in, we believe it is time to reinvent academic publishing.
 We want to prove that it is possible to financially compensate editors and reviewers for their work and still run a profitable business that publishes high-quality research.
-We hope that this may inspire more publishers to adopt our business model over time.
+Our ambition is to lead by example, encouraging more publishers to embrace our reformed business model over time.

 Our Scientific Journals

 We have started our journey with the journal advances.in/psychology, which publishes original work that expands our knowledge in various psychological fields.
-We plan to significantly expand our selection of journals in the future.
+Looking ahead, we aim to significantly broaden our range of journals, shaping the future of academic publishing.